Delta Lake input connector

 This page describes configuration options specific to the Delta Lake connector.
 See top-level connector documentation for general information about configuring input and output connectors.

-Delta Lake is an open-source storage framework for the Lakehouse architecture.
+Delta Lake is a popular open table format based on Parquet files.
 It is typically used with the Apache Spark runtime.
-Data in a Delta Lake is organized in tables (called Delta Tables), stored in a file system or an object stores like AWS S3, Google GCS, or Azure Blob Storage.
-Like other Lakehouse-native storage formats, Delta Lake is optimized for both batch and stream processing, offering a bridge between the two worlds.
+Data in a Delta Lake is organized in tables, stored in a file system or an object stores like AWS S3, Google GCS, or Azure Blob Storage.

-The Delta Lake input connector does not yet support fault tolerance.
+The Delta Lake input connector supports checkpoint and resume and at-least-once fault tolerance, but not exactly once fault tolerance.

 Delta Lake input connector configuration